What is the Pandemic Emergency Financing Facility (PEF) and why is it needed?

 While every country in the world is susceptible to disease outbreaks, low-income countries with relatively weaker health systems tend to be more vulnerable and less capable of mobilizing the financial resources to effectively respond to major outbreaks.
 Accordingly, the PEF will offer coverage to all countries eligible for financing from IDA, the World Bank Group’s fund for the poorest countries; those countries in turn would be eligible to receive funding in the event of an outbreak that meets the activation criteria for PEF financing.
 In addition, PEF can provide funding to qualified international agencies involved in the response to a major outbreak in affected countries.

 The PEF covers six viruses that are most likely to cause a pandemic.
 These include new Orthomyxoviruses (new influenza pandemic virus A), Coronaviridae (SARS, MERS), Filoviridae (Ebola, Marburg) and other zoonotic diseases (Crimean Congo, Rift Valley, Lassa fever).

 How is the PEF financed?

 The PEF has two windows.
 The first is an ‘insurance’ window with premiums funded by Japan and Germany, consisting of bonds and swaps.
 Development partner contributions will cover the cost of the premia and bond coupons for the $425 million insurance window.
-The second is a ‘cash’ window, for which Germany has provided initial funding of Euro 50 million.
+The second is a ‘cash’ window, for which Germany has committed $61 million dollars.
 This will complement the insurance window and provide more flexible funding to address a larger set of emerging pathogens which may not meet the activation criteria for the insurance window.

 How will the PEF help bolster the response to a potential pandemic?